-U.S. Recovers More Than $700 Million In Malaysian Slush Fund Scandal
+U.S. Recovers More Than $700 Million From Malaysian Financier In Slush Fund Scandal

 The new settlement calls for the U.S. to release some $15 million that will go to Low's legal team, to pay for their legal fees and other costs.
 The Justice Department says the deal requires that none of that money will go to Low or his family.

-In addition to charges that he masterminded the 1MDB scheme, Low also faces faces in the Eastern District of New York for conspiring to launder billions of embezzled dollars and paying bribes to officials in Malaysia and the United Arab Emirates.
+In addition to charges that he masterminded the 1MDB scheme, Low also faces charges in the Eastern District of New York for conspiring to launder billions of embezzled dollars and paying bribes to officials in Malaysia and the United Arab Emirates.

 And in Washington, D.C., Low is accused of "conspiring to make and conceal foreign and conduit campaign contributions during the United States presidential election in 2012," the Justice Department says.